Updated December 2022

 3. Are you Genuinely interested in business management?

-We already mentioned “business acumen” on our list of essential HR traits—but it’s worth breaking this down further, because the skill is increasingly important in senior HR roles.
+We already mentioned “business acumen” on our list of essential HR traits—but it’s worth breaking this down further, because the skill is so important.
 Here’s why.

 HR leaders need to understand their company’s business model, strategic plan, key performance indicators, and long-term goals.
 And they need to understand how recruiting, hiring, training, engaging with, and retaining talent fits into that framework.